Rushkova has an IQ probably as high as anybody's around.

 What disinformation and what hate?

-We're simply telling about the Imam.
+We're simply telling about the Imam, Alger Hiss 2.0, Imam Faisal Abdul Raouf.

-Uh what's what what what is the disinformation here?
+What is the disinformation here?

-We've played videotape, audio tape of Mr. Raouf saying that there's more American blood in the world than there is Al-Qaeda blood.
+We've played videotape, audio tape of Mr. Raouf saying that there's more American blood in the world than there is al-Qaeda blood.

 We've played his own words.

-This is Mark Halpern.
+This is Mark Halperin.

-Stay out of it, don't get anywhere near it.
+Stay out of it.

-It's gonna harm the Republican Party.
+It's going to harm the Republican Party.

-So when they warn us to stay away from this for our own good, I said, well, what they're not interested in our own good.
+So when they warn us to stay away from this for our own good, I said, well, what?

-I mean, these guys are on the political left, they're out to defeat us.
+I mean, these guys are on the political left.

 Conservatives, new media, what have you.